surifirstpin/AcuBI_Technical_Documents/tree/Version.6/Database_Connection_TD.md

  <b>To set up database connection;</b>

-<b>I.</b>  Get the connection details for database such as Host, Dialects, ort, username, password, etc from <b>Database Administrator.</b>
+<b>I.</b>  Get the connection details for database such as Host, Dialects, Port, Username, Password, etc from <b>Database Administrator.</b>

 <b>II.</b> Enable secure access to database, such as :
   - Using  IP Address Whitelist, optionally adding SSL Encryption.
   - Using SSH Tunnel, which provides a secured and encrypted connection with extra authentication.

 <b> III. </b> Set up database to work with AcuBi.
 Instructions may vary from dialect to dialect.
 Typically it includes providing approval to AcuBi to access database.